This is the most extensive case study ever completed in the field of construction 3D printing.

-Thanks to unique design of Apis Cor’s 3D printer the structure of the building was built directly on-site without any extra assembly works.
+Thanks to the unique design of Apis Cor’s 3D printer, the structure of the building was built directly on-site without any extra assembly works.
 The total area of the building is 640 sq. meters, which is larger than the printing area accessible when the Apis Cor’s 3D printer is stationary.
-However, the Apis Cor 3D printer is mobile and was moved around the construction site.
+However, the Apis Cor 3D printer is self propelled and moved itself around the construction site.

 The 2-story building demonstrates our ability to construct durable and reliable buildings with the potential for vertical expansion.

-The whole process took place in an uncovered area, meaning such critical environment requirements for 3D printing material like temperature and humidity were uncontrolled.
+The whole process took place in an uncovered area, meaning critical environmental factor requirements, for 3D printing material, like temperature and humidity were uncontrolled.

 3D printed walls are reinforced according to structural calculations and requirements.